The Power of the Portrait:

 REMEMBER TO SAVE YOUR PHOTOGRAPHS IN YOUR WORK FOLDER, YOU MAY NEED TO CONTINUE EDITING THEM NEXT LESSON.

-LO: To Experiment using text and imagery using DaFont and Warp in Photoshop
+LO: To Experiment using text and imagery using Adobe Fonts and Warp in Photoshop

-LO: To Experiment using text and imagery using DaFont and incorporating your message.
+LO: To Experiment using text and imagery using Adobe fonts and incorporating your message.

 Today you will explore the work of Photographer